 - To make saline add ¼ tsp. sea salt to 1 cup distilled water.
 Do not use table salt with additives.

 - Put sample in blender or zip lock bag and lightly mush/blend with water.
-If using a blender don’t overdo it as too much air will reduce the potency of the sample.
+If blending don’t overdo it as too much air will reduce the potency of the sample.
 Zip-lock bags require less clean up than blender-method and expose the microbiota to less turbulence, but the process is somewhat more revolting as you are closer to the poop and have to mush it by hand through the bag.
 Your choice.

-- Add as much water as necessary to make the FMT the consistency of paint or pumpkin soup.
+- Add as much water as necessary to make the FMT the consistency of paint.
 Too thick will block the nozzle and too runny will be harder to hold in and reduce the potency of the FMT.

 - Make sure enema nozzle switch is shut.
 VERY important or it will spurt everywhere!

 - Pour FMT slurry into enema bag using kitchen strainer & funnel

 - Lift tube high in the air (to prevent spill), release nozzle to let air out, lower gradually until all air is released.
 Close nozzle once you can see all air has gone and FMT has reached the nozzle.